 Whether you're troubleshooting network issues, securing a Windows server, or configuring your firewall, knowing how to check open ports in Windows is essential.
 Open ports can reveal services listening for connections and could indicate potential vulnerabilities if left unmanaged.
-In this guide, we’ll walk you through everything from using CMD, PowerShell, and Task Manager to third-party tools like Nmap, helping you monitor and list all open ports in Windows 10, 11, and Server editions.
+In this guide, we'll walk you through everything from using CMD, PowerShell, and Task Manager to third-party tools like Nmap, helping you monitor and list all open ports in Windows 10, 11, and Server editions.
+If you're new to server management, start with our guide on Windows Server administration for the bigger picture.

 What Are Open Ports and Why Should You Check Them?